threedworld-mit/tdw/Documentation/lessons/replicants/arm_articulation_2.md

 # Arm articulation, pt.
 2: Grasp and drop objects

 *Replicant arm articulation is a complex topic.
 [Part 1](arm_articulation_1.md) covers basic arm articulation actions.
 This document covers grasping and dropping.
-[Part 3](arm_articulation_3.md) covers more advanced examples that use some additional optional parameters.*
+[Part 3](arm_articulation_3.md) covers more advanced examples that use some additional optional parameters.
+[Part 4](arm_articulation_4.md) describes a relatively complex use-case: stacking objects on top of each other.*

 The Replicant can grasp and drop objects.
 Each hand can grasp exactly one object at a time.